amcsi/amysql/README.md

 See [INSTALL](INSTALL.md) file.

 Usage
 =====

 Typically you want to make one instance of AMysql per db connection.
 AMysql lazy connects by default.

+Apigen docs are available for this project: http://amcsi.github.io/amysql/apigen/

 #### Instantiating AMysql